In association with The Australia Institute, we created six tribes to help you understand how much you need for different retirement lifestyles.

-- Weekly expenditure on food, which includes dining out, is high ($231 and $116), almost double that of couples on an Age Pension who rent.
-Similarly, $31 and $21 spent per week on clothing and footwear is almost three times the Cash-Strapped average.
+- Weekly expenditure on food, which includes dining out, is high ($239 and $120) and significantly more than the Cash-Strapped tribes (couples and singles on an Age Pension who rent).
+Similarly, $31 and $20 spent per week on clothing and footwear is more than three times the Cash-Strapped average.

 - Recreation costs, including entertainment and holidays, are 20 and 16 per cent of expenditure, compared with nine and seven per cent for Cash-Strapped retirees.

-Constrained Couples and Singles – homeowners on the Age Pension
+Constrained Couples and Singles – homeowners on an Age Pension

-- The percentage spent on food was the highest outlay for couples (20 per cent) and the second highest (18 per cent) for singles.
+- The percentage spent on food was the second highest outlay for couples (20 per cent) and the third highest (18 per cent) for singles.

 - Clothing and footwear expenditure was about half that of both privately funded couples and singles.